marshmallow-code/marshmallow/docs/upgrading.rst

 More
 ****

-For a full list of changes in 2.0, see the :ref:`Changelog <changelog>`.
+For a full list of changes in 2.0, see the :doc:`Changelog <changelog>`.

 Upgrading to 1.2